CatalaniCD/catalanicd.github.io/about.md

 ## About

 ________________________________________________________________________________________________________________________________________________________________
-Hi I'm Claudio Catalani.I was taught to play chess when I was 5 years old by my father as a family tradition's sport.
+Hi, I'm Claudio Catalani.
+I was taught to play chess when I was 5 years old by my father as a family traditional sport.
 Then I started to play chess in the local club between 6 and 8 years old.
-Playing chess was an important activity along my life to train my focus and insight for my life, and was a key role in choosing my career path.
-I wrote down my first lines of code when I was 12 years old and did few programming courses in computer programming institution; at that time, my dream was to develop software with artificial intelligence.
+Playing chess was an important activity along my life to train my focus and insight for problem-solving, and was a key role in choosing my career path.
+I wrote down my first lines of code when I was 12 years old and did a few programming courses in a computer programming institution; at that time, my dream was to develop software with artificial intelligence.

 I went to the Naval Service to become an officer and learned about military discipline, leadership, engineering, and naval weapons.
 I'm a goal-oriented and self-motivated professional, able to deliver creative solutions to any problem.
 Nowadays, back to the roots in computer science and programming, I enjoy unleashing the power of computers to solve problems in the finance industry.
 My background in math, engineering, programming makes me a suitable candidate to solve challenging projects.